ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.4.0 submission
+# CRAN notes for osmdata_0.4.1 submission

+Patch release to remove failing servers from the default options and checks to ensure the selected server works + bug fix.

 ## Test environments